Symplectic Boundary Conditions and Cohomology: Discussion

 We emphasize that the above relative primitive cohomology $PH_{R}^*(M, \tN)$ can be defined for any embedded submanifold $N$ of $M$ and this includes the interesting case where $N$ is a Lagrangian submanifold.
 This is of particular relevance for a system of equations that arose in physics which constrains six-dimensional, symplectic Calabi-Yau manifolds with special Lagrangians playing the role of source charges \cite{Tomasiello, TY3}.
 (Here, we follow the usage of the term ``Calabi-Yau" to mean the existence of an $S\!U(3)$ holonomy structure with respect to a connection that may have torsion.).
 A six-dimensional, symplectic Calabi-Yau can be labelled by $(M^6, \om, \Om)$, where $\Om$ here is a non-vanishing $(3,0)$-form that defines an almost complex structure on $M^6$ and $\om$ is a symplectic $(1,1)$-form.
 The physical system requires that the $(3,0)$ form $\Omega$ satisfies:

 with $\rho_L$ being the Poincar\'e-dual current of a special Lagrangian submanifold $L \subset M$ and In \cite{TY3}, the above system was related to a Maxwell type system for (Re $\Om$).
 Hence, in analogy with the relationship between Maxwell's equations and relative de Rham cohomology, we expect that the relative primitive cohomology $PH^4_{R}(M, L_T)$ should be relevant for measuring the source charges of the physical system and in understanding its space of solutions.
 It is also an interesting question whether $PH^*_R(M, L_T)$ can be described by forms with certain prescribed boundary conditions when asymptotically close to $L$.
+(When $\rho_L=0$, a geometric flow for this symplectic system was recently introduced in \cite{Fei}.)

 Lastly, primitive forms and their cohomologies are the special ($p=0$) case of the more general $p$-filtered forms and their filtered cohomologies described in Tsai-Tseng-Yau \cite{TTY}.
 The description here should be straightforwardly generalizable to the $p$-filtered case by replacing the $(\dpp, \dpm,\, \dpp\dpm\,)$ operators with the more general $(d_+, d_-, \,\dpp\dpm\,)$ operators defined in \cite{TTY}.